perladvent/perldotcom/content/article/_pub_2003_10_31_openguides.md

 ### You Can Do It, Too

 Suppose I'd had the idea for this directed pub search but didn't have direct access to any OpenGuides data store?
-No problem â I can play with the RDF interface.
+No problem — I can play with the RDF interface.
 Most OpenGuides pages have a link to an RDF version, and this includes the auto-generated pages like locale or category search results.